-AGEC 4823 Economics of Environmental Management 3 credits: 3 hours lecture
+AGEC 4823 Economics of Environmental Management

 An economic approach to problems of evaluating the private and social benefits and costs of altering the environment.
 Emphasis will be placed on the problems associated with determining and maintaining acceptable levels of environmental quality.
 These problems will deal with the interactions between individuals, institutions, technology and the environment.